AidaMehonic/das-public/aida/first_steps.md

 NOTE: If you try to run mongod.exe without first creating the folder where you want to store your data (for instance c:\data\db), MongoDB Compass will not connect properly.

+...

+You need to have MongoDB running before you can run parser_main.py.